Lung Cancer: Frequently Asked Questions

 Q: Are lung tumors ever benign?

-A: Yes, but benign lung tumors are rare.
+A: Yes, but benign (non-cancerous) lung tumors are rare.
 When they occur, they are often treated in the same way as cancerous tumors because it may be hard to tell them apart before surgery.

 Q: Can the damage from smoking be undone?

 A: Eventually the body is able to clean the lungs after a person stops smoking, but some damage may be permanent.
 The longer the person smoked, the longer it will take for his or her lungs to get healthy.
 But, the lungs do begin to return to their natural pink shortly after a person stops smoking.
 The damage to the heart also gets better over time.
-Generally, 15 years after a person stops smoking, the risk of dying from lung cancer is about half of what it would have been if the person had continued smoking.

 Q: Are there different types of lung cancer?

 A: There are 2 main types of lung cancer: non-small cell lung cancer and small cell lung cancer.
 Non-small cell lung cancer is the most common lung cancer.
 It usually grows and spreads more slowly than small cell lung cancer.
-Non-small cell lung cancer has 3 types.
+Non-small cell lung cancer has 3 main types.
 Small cell lung cancer is rarer than non-small cell lung cancer, and it grows and spreads more quickly.
 Doctors usually don't find this kind of cancer until it has already spread to other body parts.
 Small cell lung cancer may also be called oat cell carcinoma or small cell undifferentiated carcinoma.

-Adenocarcinoma is the most common kind of lung cancer.
+Adenocarcinoma is the most common kind of non-small cell lung cancer.
 It is more likely than other types to occur in women and in people who don't smoke.
 A lot of people with adenocarcinoma don't have symptoms right away, but this type tends to grow more slowly than the other types, so it may still be found before it has spread.

 Large-cell carcinoma is a less common kind of lung cancer.
 This type tends to be faster growing and is more likely to spread to distant parts of the body.